NGabriela/microfronten-ecom/README.md

 ## Project structure

-- index.js and bootstrap.js are both required in container because it allows webpack to load dependencies before executing the code (inside bootstrap.js)
+- index.js and bootstrap.js are both required it allows webpack to load dependencies before executing the code (inside bootstrap.js)
+- shared in webpack is used to define the shared dependencies; webpack will only once the package if they have the same major version